JackStandley/FinalProject/README.md

 # FinalProject
-Markdown Tutorial for converting numbers to binary This tutorial will go over why binary is so important how how to convert numbers to and from binary.
+1. Markdown Tutorial for converting numbers to binary.
+2. This tutorial will go over why binary is so important how how to convert numbers to and from binary.
-The target audience for this tutorial will be people who are just recently getting into Information Technology.
+3. The target audience for this tutorial will be people who are just recently getting into Information Technology.